-11.14.1 A "cstring" shall consist of an arbitrary number (possibly zero) of graphic symbols and spacing characters from the character set referenced by the character string type, preceded and followed by a QUOTATION MARK (34) character (").
+12.14.1 A "cstring" shall consist of an arbitrary number (possibly zero) of graphic symbols and spacing characters from the character set referenced by the character string type, preceded and followed by a QUOTATION MARK (34) character (").
 If the character set includes a QUOTATION MARK (34) character, this character (if present in the character string being represented by the "cstring") shall be represented in the "cstring" by a pair of QUOTATION MARK (34) characters on the same line with no intervening spacing character.
-The "cstring" may span more than one line of text, in which case the character string being represented shall not include spacing characters in the position prior to or following the end of line in the "cstring".
-Any spacing characters that appear immediately prior to or following the end of line in the "cstring" have no significance.
+The "cstring" may span more than one line of text, in which case the character string being represented shall not include spacing characters in the position prior to or following the end of line in the "cstring" have no significance.

 NOTE 1 - The "cstring" can only be used to unambiguously represent (on a printed page) character strings for which every character in the string being represented has either been assigned a graphic symbol, or is a spacing character.
-Where a character string containing control characters needs to be denoted in a printed representation, alternative ASN.1 syntax is available (see clause 35).
+Where a character string containing control characters needs to be denoted in a printed representation, alternative ASN.1 syntax is available (see clause 39).